 Bats are small, and this means they can enter your home through tiny spaces—even holes as small as 3/8 of an inch.
-In order to remove bats permanently from your Dallas or Fort Worth property, it is imperative that all nesting and entry sites are found, removed, and sealed.
+In order to remove bats permanently from your Dallas-Fort Worth or New York/Connecticut property, it is imperative that all nesting and entry sites are found, removed, and sealed.

-Bats are a species protected by state and federal law, and because of this, Legacy Rodent Control offers bat removal in the Dallas-Fort Worth area that follows these very specific guidelines.
-It takes trained wild bat control specialists like Legacy Rodent Control, with the knowledge and experience necessary to remove bats and their colonies responsibly and humanely, within the guidelines and schedule prescribed by the state and federal government.
+Bats are a species protected by state and federal law, and because of this, Legacy Rodent Control offers bat removal in the DFW and NY/CT area that follows these very specific guidelines.
+It takes trained wild bat control specialists like Legacy Rodent Control with the knowledge and experience necessary to remove bats and their colonies responsibly and humanely within the guidelines and schedule prescribed by the state and federal government.

-Typically, the best time to implement bat control in Dallas and Fort Worth, Texas, area is the late summer and fall.
-This is when bats have had their babies and babies are ready to leave their mother.
+Typically, the best time to implement bat control is the late summer and fall.
+This is when bats have had their babies, and babies are ready to leave their mothers.
 Legacy Rodent Control will advise you when the best time is to remove the bats that have infested your home.

 After bats have been removed from your property, Legacy Rodent Control will decontaminate your space and mitigate any damage caused by the infestation.
 It is especially important to have your property professionally decontaminated after our bat removal services because they often carry rabies and other diseases deadly to humans, as well as mites, fleas, and other bugs that can cause a secondary infestation at your homes or business.